Itrulia/turtle-test/readme.md

 The factories creates a model and populate the the properties.

+## What the `Fetcher` does

+The lonely `FetchBrackets` class creates the different, brackets, populate them with the cups injected and removes empty cups.

+If you want to add features to the application, you most likely will do it here.

 ## What the `Models` do

 Well the models are holding data.
 But they have some magic behind them.